devture/matrix-corporal/docs/development.md

 - modify `policy.json` (e.g. defining new managed rooms/communities, definining users, defining community/room memberships, etc) and watch `matrix-corporal` reconciliate the server state

+For local development, it's best to install a [Go](https://golang.org/) compiler (version 1.12 or later is required) locally.
 Some tests are available and can be executed with: `make test`.